AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/visualization/README.md

 ## Run

 Per default running it will create a web server on the port `3000`.
-Open [http://localhost:3000](http://localhost:3000) with your browser to view.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view the main page.

 ### Node.js